Pointers' season ends in emotional semifinal loss

 Unfortunately for the Pointers, that would be as close as they could get the rest of the way.
 North Scott began milking the clock with lengthy possessions while getting clean looks to Boffeli inside.
 Though Dufoe, who guarded Boffeli most of the night, caused a few turnovers throughout, the 6-foot-1 center remained the focal point of the Lancer offense.

 After a layup from Goebel with 13 seconds left, the Lancers advanced the ball past midcourt and held it to run the clock out.
 For the CPU seniors, the game marks the end of a season-long experiment in increasing its competition in Class 4A.
-By all measures, making it to the state semifinals and playing the defending champions to one of their closer final scores on the season could define it as a success, though the graduating seniors may see it differently.
+By all measures, making it to the state semifinals and playing the defending champions to one of their closer final scores on the season — and to the closest score the Lancers would win by on their way to a second consecutive state championship — could define it as a success, though the graduating seniors may see it differently.

 What they didn’t see differently was the legacy they leave behind.